The Duquesne Incline1429 Votes Currently Open [Closes at 01:00 pm]

 There is a lot of history associated with the Duquesne Incline, and that’s only half the reason to pay it a visit.
 When in Pittsburgh, take one ride on the Incline to see the city like never before.

-Duquesne Incline Information
+The Duquesne Incline Travel Tips

 - Try bringing exact change, as the Incline is often busy and the exact tender is much appreciated by the staff.